 For almost twenty years, the singer has lived in a gorgeous apartment that is located in Beverly Hills.
 There are nine sleeping areas and each room has its own bathroom.
 The area is four thousand five hundred square meters.
-There are also several dressing rooms, two living rooms, a personal library, a room for sports, several kitchen areas and a home theater.
+There are also several dressing rooms, two living rooms, a personal library, a room for sports, several kitchen areas, and a home theater.
 Everything in the mansion has been equipped for the comfort of a celebrity.

 24. Phil Collins Home (9401 Sunset Blvd)

 If you go straight down the road from the legendary singer’s home, you’ll find another music legend, the famous Phil Collins.
-His swanky star homes in Beverly hills was originally the Waverly Mansion and has been in his possession for many years.
-Collins, among other things, is a member of the local community and has on several occasions invited in an organization that collects and publishes various information about vintage and historic sites throughout Los Angeles.
+His swanky star homes in Beverly Hills was originally the Waverly Mansion and has been in his possession for many years.
+Collins, among other things, is a member of the local community and has on several occasions invited to an organization that collects and publishes various information about vintage and historic sites throughout Los Angeles.
 He plays his drums all the time, which sometimes irritates nearby neighbors.

 23. Gene Hackman’s Home (9901 Copley Drive)

 Gene Hackman is a true movie legend of yesteryear, who became known for his role as the charismatic villain Lex Luthor in Superman.
 In addition, he has played many cool roles that are remembered by audiences.
 One of his most notable films is The Poseidon Adventure.
 Lex Luthor and bought himself a house that looks a lot like the house of an elite supervillain from numerous movies and TV series.
-You’ll see a long curving driveway, the gate is carefully guarded, and the gardens are so lush that you almost can’t see the star houses in Beverly hills and yard from behind them.
+You’ll see a long curving driveway, the gate is carefully guarded, and the gardens are so lush that you almost can’t see the star houses in Beverly Hills and yard from behind them.

 22. Rihanna’s Home (9152 Janice Pl)

-The singer bought the stars houses in Beverly hills for $6.9 million, and it is located not anywhere, but on one of the prestigious hills of the legendary Beverly Hills.
+The singer bought the star’s houses in Beverly Hills for $6.9 million, and it is located not anywhere but on one of the prestigious hills of the legendary Beverly Hills.
 But Rihanna was not entirely happy with the purchase, as its roofing has not passed the test of time.
 The fact is that during the winter in Los Angeles, one after another, there were continuous torrential rains, and the roof simply could not cope with so much water, so several rooms in the house were mercilessly spoiled.
 But whatever the case, the mansion is quite impressive.

 First of all, we would like to note the terrific view from the windows of the house, the view from time to time is directed somewhere in the distance, where you can see the city skyscrapers and other buildings.
-There is a wonderful garden around the celebrity houses in Beverly hills, everything is literally immersed in greenery.
+There is a wonderful garden around the celebrity houses in Beverly Hills, everything is literally immersed in greenery.
 It is known that the house has 8 bedrooms, a spacious kitchen, dining room, study, 10 bathrooms, a fairly large living room, a couple of rooms for recreation and conversation, library, steam sauna, swimming pool, spa and even a cinema hall.
-The house is decorated mostly in white colors, with a clear hint of Scandinavian style, the only exception is perhaps the kitchen, which has a dark-colored cabinetry.
+The house is decorated mostly in white colors, with a clear hint of Scandinavian style, the only exception is perhaps the kitchen, which has dark-colored cabinetry.
 The home furnishings are done in a modern overlay, here you can see glass partitions for the stairs, trendy sofas, portraits on the walls, comfortable stylish chairs, as well as fluffy carpets on the floor.
 By the way, there are also bull skins on the floor, made in the tone of the floor, and partially echoing their white stains with the color of the walls.
 It is felt that the star is all right with a sense of taste, this house really fits her image and the created image perfectly.